 Information on Adderall Addiction Rehab

 Adderall is a drug that is normally prescribed for those with Attention Deficit Hyperactive Disorder (ADHD), in both instant release (IR) and extended release (XR) forms.
 Generically it is distributed within the category “amphetamine” salts.
 Users with ADHD report the ability to study, focus, concentrate, and perform better in school with consistent ingestion of Adderall.
 Adderall is a hot commodity on the black market, specifically for the demographic of 16-30 year old women.
 Adderall is a stimulant, with effects similar to cocaine, for users whom do not have ADHD.
 Like cocaine, it suppresses appetite, increases energy levels, heightens awareness, and acts a social lubricant within large groups of people.
-Thus partygoers often abuse Adderall as it cancels out the depressant effects of alcohol.
-Users are also prone to Adderall addiction.
+Thus partygoers often abuse Adderall as it cancels out the depressant effects of alcohol abuse.
+However, college students rarely seek out Adderall addiction rehab to overcome the challenges of abuse.

 - Drug-seeking behavior.
-This is when a Adderall is obtained illegally, or a doctor prescribes the medicine to someone claiming to experience ADHD symptoms.
+This is when Adderall is obtained illegally, or through a prescription to someone claiming to experience ADHD symptoms.
 ADHD is a common disorder and information on symptoms is ready available on the web.
 Without knowing the patient’s intentions, doctors may write a prescription for Adderall and unintentionally be contributing to Adderall abuse.

 - Party drug.
-Adderall is used amongst partiers who wish to stay up late and consume more alcohol without becoming drowsy and lethargic.
+Adderall is popular amongst partiers who wish to stay up late and consume more alcohol without becoming drowsy and lethargic.

 - Weight-loss quick fix.
 Women seek out Adderall illegally for a quick way to shed pounds.